malpa222/portfolio/_pages/redteaming/in-depth.md

 | ![Program disassembly](../../assets/img/indepth/disas_main.png) |
 | Program disassembly |

 The resulting graph is very huge, and seems too big for the amount of instructions we wrote in our program.
-This is mainly due to the borrow checker injecting boiler plate code
+This is mainly due to the borrow checker injecting boiler plate code.

 ### Compilation process